-5.2.11 RUSSIA
+5.2.13 RUSSIA

 The main regulatory basis of the IE identification procedure, as well as for other PSA technical elements is RB-032-04 "Main recommendations on NPP PSA execution" (issued in 2004) with basic requirements for performing probabilistic safety assessment; and NP-064-05 "Accounting of impact of natural and man-made external hazards on nuclear facilities" (issued in 2006).
-The following screening criterion is established in NP-064-05: all external hazards with frequency equal or more than 10-6 1/a should be accounted in nuclear facility design.
+The following screening criterion is established in NP-064-05: all external hazards with frequency equal or more than $10^{-06}$ 1/year should be accounted in nuclear facility design.